Systematic analysis of the D-wave charmonium states with the QCD sum rules: Introduction

 \section{Introduction}

-\ Charmonium is a flavorless meson made of a charmed quark and its antiquark, which is an ideal system for studying QCD up to the non-perturbative regime, and offers us an excellent topic to investigate QCD, therefore, systematically exploring the charmonium states can deepen our understanding of the dynamics of the $c\bar c$ system.
-Since the observation of the $J/\psi$ in 1974 \cite{E598-jpsi-1974,SLAC-jpsi-1974}, experimental and theoretical physicists have been initiating the investigation of charmonium states.
-Prior to discovery of the $X(3872)$ in 2003 \cite{Belle-3872-2003}, many charmonium states, such as the $\eta_c$, $\eta_c^\prime$, $J/\psi$, $\psi^\prime$, $h_c$, $\chi_{c0}$, $\chi_{c1}$, $\chi_{c2}$, $\psi(3770)$, $\psi(4040)$, $\psi(4415)$, etc, were reported by the experimental collaborations \cite{SLAC-etac-1980,SLAC-etac2S-1980,SLAC-chic0-1977,SLAC-chic1-1975,SLAC-chic2-1976,DASP-psi4040-4160-1978,SLAC-psi4415-1976}, which can be classified in the traditional quark model.
-As early as the 1980s, the theoretical physicists began to focus on those particles and examined the mass spectrum, decay modes and collision processes in details \cite{Novikov-1977,Godfrey-1985,Ebert-2003,Eichten-2003}.
+\ Charmonium, a flavorless meson made of a charmed quark and its antiquark, provides an ideal system for studying QCD up to the non-perturbative regime.
+Its study offers us an excellent topic to investigate strong interactions.
+Therefore, systematically exploring the charmonium states can deepen our understanding of the dynamics involving the heavy quarknioum systems.
+Since the observation of the $J/\psi$ in 1974 \cite{E598-jpsi-1974,SLAC-jpsi-1974}, experimental and theoretical physicists have actively wrestling with the charmonium states.
+Prior to the discovery of the $X(3872)$ in 2003 \cite{Belle-3872-2003}, many charmonium states, such as the $\eta_c$, $\eta_c^\prime$, $J/\psi$, $\psi^\prime$, $h_c$, $\chi_{c0}$, $\chi_{c1}$, $\chi_{c2}$, $\psi(3770)$, $\psi(4040)$, $\psi(4415)$, etc, were reported by the experimental collaborations \cite{SLAC-etac-1980,SLAC-etac2S-1980,SLAC-chic0-1977,SLAC-chic1-1975,SLAC-chic2-1976,DASP-psi4040-4160-1978,SLAC-psi4415-1976}, which can be classified in the traditional quark model.
+In fact, as early as the 1980s, the theoretical physicists began to focus on those particles and examined the mass spectrum, decay modes and collision processes in detail \cite{Novikov-1977,Godfrey-1985,Ebert-2003,Eichten-2003}.

 The $1{}^3D_1$ charmonium candidate was observed with the mass $3772\pm 6\mbox{ MeV}$ in 1977 \cite{3770-SLAC-1977}.
 In 2004, the Belle collaboration firstly reported the $\psi(3770)$ in the process $B^+ \to \psi(3770) K^+$ with the decay modes $\psi(3770) \to D^0 \bar{D}^0 / D^+D^-$ \cite{3770-Belle-2004}.
 On the other hand, the BESIII collaboration recently observed the $\mathcal{R}(3780)$ with the mass $M_{\mathcal{R}(3780)}=3778.7\pm 0.5\pm0.3\mbox{ MeV}$ and the decay width $\Gamma_{\mathcal{R}(3780)}=20.8\pm 0.8\pm1.7\mbox{ MeV}$, which can also be interpreted as the $1{}^3D_1$ charmonium state \cite{3770-BESIII-2024}.